Spain's holy parades thrive despite falling faith

 SEVILLE, Spain It is 1 a.m. on Good Friday and thousands of people hush their chatter in Seville's Duque Plaza.
 A cloud of incense is the only sign of what approaches.

 First come the penitents, hundreds of mute figures in cone shaped hoods and long robes.
-They carry meter-long white candles.
-Then the centerpiece sways into view - a gilded float with an 18th Century wooden statue of Jesus.
+They carry metre-long white candles.
+Then the centrepiece sways into view - a gilded float with an 18th Century wooden statue of Jesus.

 This is The Silence, a brotherhood formed in 1340 and one of the best known of the solemn processions in the week before Easter that are drawing ever bigger crowds despite declining religious faith and Spain's worsening economic plight.